 York International Internship Award

-- Students who are selected to participate in our Global Internships are eligible to receive the York International Internship Award which is meant to assist in offsetting expenses incurred while pursuing the Global Internship.
-Each position can receive an award of $3000 which is offered in three monthly installments.
+• Students who are selected to participate in our Global Internships are eligible to receive the York International Internship Award which is meant to assist in offsetting expenses incurred while pursuing the Global Internship.
+Each position can receive up to $3000 in funding at $1000 per month for a maximum of 3 months.
 The first installment is disbursed after completion of the mandatory safety abroad training and completion of steps.

 International Study Abroad Award for Liberal Arts & Professional Studies (All countries)